thecallum/wttj-case-kanban/README.md

 `
 ```

-I pass in the jobId, because I only want to know when candidates are moved on the current job.
+The only parameter is the jobId.
+The jobId is used as a topic, filtering out any event for different jobs.

 You can define a trigger within the schema.
 This enables the events to automatically be published when the related entity is updated.
-I didnt like this approach, it felt a bit abstract and hard to test.
+However, I didn't like this approach.
+It felt a bit abstract and hard to test.

-Im specifically calling the subscription module to publish the events when a candidate is updated.
-With this approach, I can specifically pass in the data I want, and its easier to test.
+Instead, I use the Subscription module to manually publish the event when a candidate is updated.With this approach, I can specifically pass in the data I want, and its easier to test.
 I have setup the subscription module to be mockable.
-WHen testing the resolver, I can check that the subscription is published to.

 ```ruby
   def move_candidate(_parent, args, _resolution) do